legendcodermartino1245/ldac-optimization-guide/README.md

 }
 ```
 Non standard codec values other than 990 660 330 303 606 909 can appear here when adaptive bitrate is on
+The moment a stream starts, LDAC selects a bitrate tier (adaptive logic kicks in).